ProvableHQ/workshop/battleship/README.md

 ✅ Executed 'battleship.aleo/play'
 ```

 Player 1 has an updated board_state.record -- they have a new `played_tiles` bitstring,
 which corresponds to the fire coordinate they just sent to Player 2.
 You can see that the `incoming_fire_coordinate` in the move.record owned by Player 2 matches exactly the input given by Player 1.
 Player 2 can now play this move tile and respond with a fire coordinate of their own,
-and they will also let Player 1 know whether or not Player 1's fire coordinate hit or miss Player 2's ships.
+and they will also let Player 1 know whether their fire coordinate hit or miss Player 2's ships.

-### 7. Player 2 Shoots Second
+### 7: Player 2 Takes The 2nd Turn
 **Switch** `program.json` to Player 2's keys.
 Player 2 makes their move:

 **Run**